aluate/symbioz/docs/otto_url_setup.md

 ### Health check fails

 - Verify the URL is correct (no trailing slash issues)
-- Check that Otto service is deployed and running
+- Check that Otto service is deployed and running in Render dashboard
 - Verify network access to the URL
-- Check Railway/Fly.io logs for service errors
+- Check Render service logs for errors (Dashboard → Service → Logs tab)

 ### Script can't find config file